 Transfer of Prior State Service Credit

 The amount of prior state service credit your employees have affects vacation and longevity pay accruals, so it's very important to ensure each employee’s state service record is complete and correct.
-All State of Texas service, including student employment and part-time, non-benefits-eligible employment, should be documented in your employees' state service records.
+All State of Texas service, including student employment and part-time, non-benefits-eligible employment, should be documented in your employees' state service records in Workday.

 How to Check State Service Records

-You should encourage your new employees to review their state service record online using the Employee Information System.
-Employees can continue to track their state service credit balance through the electronic timesheet system.
-State service is reflected in the "balances" section at the bottom of the timesheet.
+You should encourage your new employees to review their state service record online through Workday.
+Employees can continue to track their state service credit balance.
+State service is reflected in the worker's View Profile of Workday from the Actions button navigate to Additional Data and select View All.

 You can check the current state service balance of your employees by submitting a written request to HRS, and the information will be returned by campus mail.